Suk022/Solar-system/README.md

 ## Contributing🫶

 This project started as a **hackathon project** and is still pretty basic.
 I’d love to keep improving it and make it more **immersive, fun, and educational**.

-Contributions of **any kind** are welcome — from fixing bugs and improving the UI,
-to adding new space facts, features, or even just sharing ideas.
+Contributions of **any kind** are welcome, from fixing bugs and improving the UI, to adding new space facts, features, or even just sharing ideas.

 ### How to Contribute
 1. **Fork** this repository